 Gryphon Theatre • website • 04 385 0532

 A small, friendly and down to earth theatre that host groups from across the community – showing a revolving range of diverse performances.
-A great place for the whole family, adults and children alike to experience a live Wellington show.
+The whole family, adults and children alike can experience a live Wellington show at Gryphon.
 Check out the website for the latest listings.

 A haven for the sustainable shopper, with a great selection of second hand and vintage clothing shops, plus plenty of interesting, unique gift stores.